mp-083 - mp-083 - Medical Policies

 - Requires stable wound and ability to fit the socket

 - Must have potential to return to an active lifestyle

 The most recent literature update was performed through January 24, 2022.

 SUMMARY OF EVIDENCE:

-For individuals who have a transfemoral amputation who receive a prosthesis with a powered knee, the evidence includes limited data.
+For individuals who have a transfemoral amputation who receive a prosthesis with a powered knee, the evidence includes no data.
 Relevant outcomes are functional outcomes, health status measures, and quality of life.
-The limited evidence available to date does not support an improvement in functional outcomes using a powered knee prostheses with standard prostheses.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have a tibial amputation who receive a prosthesis with a microprocessor-controlled ankle-foot, the evidence includes limited data.
+For individuals who have a tibial amputation who receive a prosthesis with a microprocessor-controlled ankle-foot, the evidence includes no data.
 Relevant outcomes are functional outcomes, health status measures, and quality of life.
-The limited evidence available to date does not support an improvement in functional outcomes using microprocessor-controlled ankle-foot prostheses compared with standard prostheses.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 PRACTICE GUIDELINES AND POSITION STATEMENTS:

 In 2019, the Veterans Affairs/Department of Defense Clinical Practice Guideline for Rehabilitation of Individuals with Lower Limb Amputation made the following recommendations: